Next, you will want to actually detect that the app your are building is a Ruby app. In order to do this, you will need to check for a

 #!/usr/bin/env bash set -eo pipefail if [[ ! -f Gemfile ]]; then exit 100 fi

-Next, rebuild your app with your updated buildpack
+Next, rebuild your app with the updated buildpack:

-build fails because it is coded to do so.
+build fails because it is currently written to error out.

 ANALYZING now appears in the build output.
 This steps is part of the buildpack lifecycle that looks to see if any previous image builds have layers that the buildpack can re-use.
 We will get into this topic in more detail later.